 About the training provider

 We are committed to training outstanding teachers who will serve the diverse community in North and East London.
-Our aim is to be an ITT provider whose core purpose is to produce high quality teachers who are fully able to inspire, educate and nurture our local children.
+Our aim is to produce high quality teachers who are fully able to inspire, educate and nurture our local children.

 Training with disabilities and other needs

 Our buildings are accessible and we follow an equality policy in line with the Equalities Act of 2010.
 We welcome applications from all candidates meeting entry requirements and we offer appropriate support to applicants with disabilities and other needs.
 Applicants with additional needs should contact us so we can discuss how we can support them.